-Assuming a change in control was to have taken place as of December 31, 2020, and the NEO's employment had been terminated by EchoStar or the surviving entity other than for cause on December 31, 2020 and, in the case of Mr. Kaul for his option agreement executed on April 1, 2016, he ceased to be a member of the Board of Directors on December 31, 2020, the estimated benefits that would have been provided to our NEOs are as follows:
+Assuming a change in control was to have taken place as of December 31, 2021, and the NEO's employment had been terminated by EchoStar or the surviving entity other than for cause on December 31, 2021, the estimated benefits that would have been provided to our NEOs are as follows:

-Maximum Value of Accelerated

-Name Vesting of Options and stock (\$)
+Name Maximum Value of Accelerated Vesting of Options and stock (\$)

 Michael T. Dugan

-Anders N. Johnson
+Anders N. Johnson -

-Pradman P. Kaul
+Pradman P. Kaul -

 Dean A. Manson

 David J. Rayner